garybm/co-working-website/README.md

 ### Persona 2
 * Name: Ana "I need to be able to find events and information about other companies that have joined the same co-working space"
+* Age: 35
 * Profession: Software Developer -Freelancer
 * Needs: I need a website where I can find information about other companies that work in the same co-working space
 * Motivation: Easy to navigate and clear information
 * Pain points: Most of the websites I looked at don't have enough information of how to join the co-working space
 * Devices: I am an Apple user